lighterlightbulb/JFKMW/README.md

 # JFK Mario World
 A remake/fangame of super mario world in C++, It's sort of a engine, like SMBX.
 But for super mario world.

-The code hosted here contains no copyrighted assets.
+The code hosted here contains no copyrighted assets or any stolen code.
+Most things have been reverse engineered and recoded completely from the original game.

 ## The features?
 * Fully working engine with tons of features.